brianshumate/ansible-jepsen/README.md

 Thanks to the following people:

 - [Kyle Kingsbury](https://aphyr.com/) ([@aphyr](https://github.com/aphyr)) for creating Jepsen and for
-  all of the hard work he does in validating database software claims
+  all of the hard work he does in validating database software with it.
-	with it.

 - [Brent Woodruff](http://www.brentwoodruff.com/) for his help with various tips while I was making this role.